tomjoht/tomjoht.github.io/_posts/2024/01/2024-01-08-ama-managing-api-documentation-projects.md

 * Dividing tasks among multiple writers for the same project is too difficult.
 * Complex release cycles and processes are opaque.

-All the links in my [Processes and methodology section](/learnapidoc/docapis_managing_doc_processes.html) in my API course could be relevant:
+For more information, see all the links in my [Processes and methodology section](/learnapidoc/docapis_managing_doc_processes.html) in my API course:

 * [Following agile scrum with documentation projects](/learnapidoc/pubapis_agile_scrum_for_docs.html)
 * [Managing large documentation projects](/learnapidoc/docapis_managing_doc_projects.html)